ddomi2048/MyWebshop/README.md

-To run this app you have to install json-server: npm i json-server Then run the command: json-server --watch shop.json
+To run this app you have to install json-server: npm i json-server, hen run the command: json-server --watch shop.json

 # WebshopApp